Best Cat Scratching Posts, Condos, and Homes: Reviews & Ratings Of Everything Your Kitten Needs To Play And Scratch

-Scratching is also a way for cats to mark their territory.
+Scratching is also a way to mark territory.
 Scratches are a visual and olfactory mark.
 Scratching releases the scent glands in their pads as a warning to would-be feline intruders.

-The act of scratching is a great stretch for keeping limbs and paws limber.
+The act of scratching is also a great stretch for keeping limbs and paws limber.

 Basically, cats need to (and love to) scratch for a lot of reasons.

-Destructive scratching occurs when cats do not have an appropriate outlet for their scratching.
+Destructive scratching occurs when kitties do not have an appropriate outlet for their scratching.

 Best Of The Best Resource Table